dylanrandle/ac299_website/index.md

 # "Generating" New Ideas: Generative Adversarial Networks

-Inspired by the recent success of Generative Adversarial Networks (GANs) in various tasks, we decided to see if GANs could be apply to our case.
+Inspired by the recent success of Generative Adversarial Networks (GANs) in various tasks, we decided to see if GANs could be applied to solving differential equations.
 The trick here is that GANs are most widely trained in scenarios where we have data that describes the data-generating process.
 In our case, we are performing all of our training for solving differential equations in an unsupervised manner.
 As such, it requires re-formulating the GAN framework.
 Below we present our high-level method.